wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

 **Limitation**

-Note that this only works for Macs with the ARM Chips (M1, M2, M3 or M4), and test.clif is manually created, where the user has copied and pasted the output of the code into a clif file.
+Note that this only works for Macs with the ARM Chips (M1, M2, M3 or M4).

 ## General Problem